-When you talk to us about values, beliefs, and sexual health decision-making in an on-going dialogue it can really impact three significant behaviors that keep us healthy:
+When you talk to teens about values, beliefs, and sexual health decision-making in an on-going dialogue, it can really impact three significant behaviors that keep teens healthy:

 - A commitment, or return, to abstinence

 - Reducing the frequency of sex

 - Increasing the correct and consistent use of effective methods of contraception.

 To help make talking about sex a little easier for families, we have compiled the following tips:

 Create a safe space for teens where their comments, questions, or concerns about sex and sexuality won’t be judged.
 Make them feel like they can come to you to just talk; they don’t want to feel like they might be lectured or get into trouble.

 2. Self-Reflect, Don’t Project